neil7057/pjl_host_system/README.md

     -   Checkout and payment by card using Stripe
     -   Message facility
     -   Product management for Staff/Admins
+    -   Message management for Staff/Admins
     -   Profile managemnt and historic order enquiry
     -   Review management

     The site is built on a django framework and templated around a 'base.html' which contains site header, footer and menu structures.
+There are additional .html templates for main navigation and mobile-specific navigation.

     Each discreet function is a separate django app.
 Most CSS and JS are in files within the static folder under the 'leo-oreos' app.
     There are separate CSS and JS files where their application is local to a single app and they are in the respective app/static folders.